Skip to main content

 Meet Our Fixed Income Managers

-What is Fixed Income?
+What Is Fixed Income?

 Fixed income refers to a broad category of investments that provide regular income through interest payments, typically with lower volatility than equities.
 This asset class includes government bonds, corporate credit, securitised assets and private debt, with each offering varying levels of risk and return.
 Fixed income plays a key role in portfolio construction by helping to preserve capital, generate steady income, and stabilise overall returns during periods of market uncertainty.

-Why invest in Fixed Income?
+Why Invest In Fixed Income?

 Diversification